bsantraigi/interview-cPP/README.md

 # interview-cPP
-My solutions to some cool interview questions
+My solutions to some interview questions from "Cracking the Coding Interview" in C++.